-- B. Membership-Voting: Faculty who are departmental executive officers or who hold college or central administrative appointments, as defined in Article II, Section 9(4), are ineligible for membership. - C. Committees of the Council on Judiciary and Appeals - 1.
+- A. Charge: Maintains a system for faculty grievance; monitors the effectiveness of the faculty grievance process; recommends legislation to the Faculty Senate pertaining to faculty grievance, faculty dismissal, and faculty conduct policies and procedures; and works with the SVPP in defining the procedural and policy interface between the faculty grievance process and the administration's jurisdiction. - B. Membership-Voting: Senators who are departmental executive officers or who hold college or central administrative appointments, as defined in Article II, Section 9(4), are ineligible for membership. - C. Committees of the Council on Judiciary and Appeals - 1.
 Committee on Appeals - a.
-Charge: Hears and works to resolve grievances from faculty who believe they have been treated unfairly with respect to salary, promotion, tenure, academic concerns, reduction in force, or other matters relating to employment; makes recommendations for grievance resolution to the provost; makes recommendations for changes in procedures. - b.
-Membership-Voting: The voting members of the committee will be a chair, all Faculty Senate members of the Council on Judiciary and Appeals, and eight members selected from the faculty at large by the senate president and confirmed by the Executive Board.
+Charge: Hears and works to resolve grievances from faculty who believe they have been treated unfairly with respect to salary, promotion, tenure, academic concerns, reduction in force, or other matters relating to employment; makes recommendations for grievance resolution to the SVPP; makes recommendations for changes in procedures. - b.
+Membership-Voting: The voting members of the committee will be a chair, all Faculty Senate members of the Council on Judiciary and Appeals, and eight or more members selected from the faculty at large by the senate president and confirmed by the Executive Board.
 An attempt will be made to make the committee representative of the broad diversity of the faculty.
 Faculty who are departmental executive officers or who hold college or central administrative appointments, as defined in Article II, Section 9(4), are ineligible for membership.
 The chair of the Council on Judiciary and Appeals will chair the committee.
 When the committee's workload warrants additional support, temporary members may be appointed for a term no longer than one year.